David-Tam/ML-Bank-Churn/README.md

 There are 9998 client instance and 14 variables: 13 explanatory and 1 response variable.

 # 2. Data Visualization
-Info of each variable can be accessed through pie charts.
-But let's have a look on how much clients left the bank.
+Let's have a look on how much clients left the bank.
 The "Exited" variable indicates if the client left the bank or not:
 ![alt text](images/2a.png)

 Now let's see all categorical and continuous variables in the dataset.